panthajan/FullstackDeployInAWSwithNginx/README.md

 6. Port 80 is exposed to allow external access to the Nginx web server.
 7. Finally, we start Nginx in the foreground using `CMD` with the "daemon off;" option to keep the container running.

-Build your Docker image using this Dockerfile:
+Build  Docker image using this Dockerfile:

 ```bash
 docker build -t my-nginx-image .